Image Credit: Layne Beckner

 Although I began my career way back when in the hospitality management industry in Banff, AB, I still longed for a way to feed my creative soul.
 When I had my first child, I knew I didn’t want to go back to hotels as the stresses and long, somewhat unpredictable hours weren’t conducive to raising a family.
 (Getting calls in the middle of the night to deal with unruly guests was not my idea of a good time, especially with sleeping children!)
 After staying at home to raise my five kids for a number of years, I needed to get back to work, so I focused on what I knew; administration.
 It allowed for a little bit of creativity in terms of marketing and editing, but I knew the literary scene was what was always missing from my life.

 I was introduced to Sam Hiyate at The Rights Factory.
 He was more than willing to provide mentorship and a strong base of knowledge and experience, and that’s how I landed my Editorial Assistant role.
 Through this, I’m learning the ropes of agenting and will soon be focusing on building my client list.
 Although I’m new to it, my exposure to publishing via connections with agents and editors and being a fiction editor myself go a long way in establishing myself as an agent.
-Rest assured that my enthusiasm and passion for my clients’ work is behind my drive to succeed, and I have an amazing team of experienced agents behind me and my future clients.
+Rest assured that my enthusiasm and passion for my clients’ work is behind my drive to succeed.
+I have an amazing team of experienced agents behind me and my future clients and am thrilled to be in a mentorship-focused agency with friendly colleagues in an open, transparent, and nurturing environment.
 I’m thrilled to be in a role that will help make people’s dreams come true!

 In terms of my personality, you’ll find that I’m professional yet very personable and approachable.
 I love to laugh, I love kids and animals, and I love helping others succeed.
 I take a coaching approach in the editorial process, so instead of just pointing out what needs to change, I explain why it needs to change.
 I *love* brainstorming!
-I’m a coffee-holic and enjoy a nice glass of Cab Merlot, Argentinian Malbec, or Prosecco!
-I enjoy a good Netflix or Prime binge here and there and I have my favourite shows.
+I’m a coffee-holic and enjoy a nice glass of Cab Merlot, Argentinian Malbec, or Prosecco.
+And although I rarely have time to watch tv/movies, I do enjoy a good Netflix or Prime binge here and there and I have my favourite shows.

 That said, if we’ve worked together on a project in an editing capacity and you have a different project you’d like to query me with, please feel free!

-Also, queries and synopses fall outside of that clause because I haven’t edited the actual manuscript.
-If I’ve critiqued a query or synopsis for you, you are welcome to then query me with that manuscript, as critiquing query submission packages is something I will continue to do as an editor and in an agent capacity in various events, webinars, etc. (But please don’t misinterpret this to mean I charge to query me!
+Also, critiques of queries, synopses, and opening pages as well as any courses/webinars I offer fall outside of that clause because I haven’t edited the actual manuscript.
+If I’ve done a critique of these items for you, you are welcome to then query me with that manuscript, as critiquing query submission packages is something I will continue to do as an editor and in an agent capacity in various events, webinars, etc. (But please don’t misinterpret this to mean I charge to query me!
 That is absolutely not the case.)

 If you know me from Twitter and/or Instagram, you’ll know I’m a positive, supportive, and knowledgeable member of the writing community.
 I’m beyond thrilled to be moving toward an agenting role, and I can’t wait to see your queries!